Averaging 25 Years of Experience

 Gary Blumenthal

-Mr. Blumenthal has been with World Perspectives since 1994 and assumed full leadership of the company in 2005.
-He changed the company’s structure from a single office in downtown Washington, DC to a team of more than a dozen agrifood analysts located in seven strategically important locations around the world.
+Gary Blumenthal, Strategic Advisor for World Perspectives, Inc., has been with the firm since 1994 and was the company's President & CEO for twenty years from 2005 through 2025.
+He changed the company's structure from a single office in downtown Washington, DC to a team of more than a dozen agri-food industry analysts located in seven strategically important locations around the world.
 Additionally, Mr. Blumenthal has diversified the client base for the 320 daily, weekly and monthly specialized information products the company writes each year for the industry.
-Under his leadership, WPI’s consulting division was designated by an industry group as “best in class” and has successfully completed over 160 different projects on behalf of 91 different companies, institutions and trade associations.
-The projects have included products ranging from almonds to wheat, covered more than 50 different countries and involved strategic planning assistance, investment due diligence, market and policy analysis, plus audit and evaluation services.
-Mr. Blumenthal is widely recognized for his industry knowledge and policy expertise, resulting in numerous speeches and presentations to industry groups, corporate boards and public institutions.
+Under his leadership, WPI's consulting division was designated by an industry group as "best in class" and has successfully completed over 160 different projects on behalf of 91 different clients.
+The projects include products ranging from almonds to poultry, covered more than 50 different countries and involved strategic planning assistance, investment due diligence, market and policy analysis, and audit and evaluation services.
+Mr. Blumenthal is widely recognized for his industry knowledge and policy expertise, resulting in numerous speeches to industry groups, corporate boards, and public institutions.

 From 1991 to 1993, he served as Deputy Assistant for Cabinet Affairs to former President George H.W.
 Bush, and as Special Assistant to the President for Agricultural Trade and Food Assistance.
 From 1989 to 1991, Mr. Blumenthal served as Executive Assistant and then as Chief of Staff to then-Secretary of Agriculture Clayton Yeutter, providing oversight of all operations in this large federal agency (110,000 employees) and exercising continuous scrutiny over $65 billion worth of programs including research, education, production, domestic and international marketing, food safety and inspection, nutrition, environment, public affairs, economic analysis, legal counsel and administration matters related to USDA's mission in the U.S. and in 60 countries around the world.
 During the 1980s he served with the Foreign Agricultural Service as Legislative Director, was a speechwriter in the Office of the Secretary of the Air Force, and served on Capitol Hill as a Legislative Assistant to U.S. Congressman Larry J. Hopkins (R-Kentucky).